-Master Programme in Robotics
+Master Program in Robotics

-The master’s programme provides the student with in-depth knowledge of robot systems, robot simulation and mathematical methods in the field.
-You can apply for this course (Master Programme in Robotics) irrespective of whether you have studied mechanical or electrical engineering, or computer technology as your first degree worth 180 HE (Higher Education) credits.
+The master’s program provides the student with in-depth knowledge of robot systems, robot simulation and mathematical methods in the field.
+You can apply for this course (Master Program in Robotics) irrespective of whether you have studied mechanical or electrical engineering, or computer technology as your first degree worth 180 HE (Higher Education) credits.
 It also includes an independent project assignment linked to industry and research.
 Examples of such projects include constructing, simulating or constructing a robot ¬system.

-Students on the master’s programme have access to one of the country’s largest and most modern laboratories, the Production Technology Centre (PTC), which is equipped with industrial robots, as well as access to the university’s simulation laboratory.
+Students on the master’s program have access to one of the country’s largest and most modern laboratories, the Production Technology Centre (PTC), which is equipped with industrial robots, as well as access to the university’s simulation laboratory.